 Toil rates and time savings are for illustrative purposes only and are based on 2021 project traffic and revenue models.
 Actual toil rates will be set in the future by the Phase 1 South Section Developer within established toil rate ranges and are subject to change based on toiling segment and congestion level experienced within each toiling segment.
-Toil rates used in this illustration assume a 2-axie which with E-2has.
-Free passage discount will be granted along the Phase 1 South HOT lanes for HOV 3+, buses and motorcycles.
+Toil rates used in this illustration assume a 2-axie while with E-20xs.
+Free passage discourt will be granted along the Phase 1 South HOT lanes for HOV 3+, buses and motorcycles.